JoSegunda/Practice-projects/README.md

 # Pratice projects

-This repo will contain all projects in my journey to learn web development,
+This repo will contain all projects in my journey to learn web development.